 - Morocco’s Mount Toubkal (4167m) in summer because there will probably be a little snow at the top even then

 - Venture into Austria to climb the Grossglockner (3798m)

 - Go back to climb Toubkal in winter when the snow level will be much lower

 Level 3: 4000m+ peaks

-Now you’re getting confident with big mountains and tough weather, you’ll just keep climbing higher!
+Now you’re getting confident with big mountains and tough weather, you’ll turn your head to some of the highest mountains in the world!
 Now you’re after mountains that take days to climb, not hours.
 These really are quite a leap, and they might take you a few years to progress to, but you can definitely say you’re mountaineering now.
 Some peaks you might try to ascend include:

 But remember, it’s not all about the height.
 Sometimes the wild, remote mountains are more rewarding than the famous ones.